folksgl/identity-give-transaction-logging/README.md

 ```

 ### Required environment variables
-The Django settings.py file for this project requires setting an environment variable: "SECRET_KEY"
+The Django settings.py file for this project requires setting an environment variable: `SECRET_KEY`
 Running the following in your shell should print a secret key that can be used.
 ```shell
 python3.9